hackclub/spade/README.md

 git submodule update --init
 ```

-### CStrings: engine.js and game.js
+### Engine CStrings

 For compiling on both PC and Pico you'll need to convert engine.js to a .cstring file.
-You'll need to do so for game.js too when targeting PC.

-If you installed entr, just run `./jsdev.sh`.
-Otherwise:
+If you installed entr, just run `./jsdev.sh` to update the file every time you change it.

-- (PC and Pico) engine.js: `./tools/cstringify.py engine.js > engine.js.cstring`
+Otherwise: `./tools/cstringify.py engine.js > engine.js.cstring`
-- (PC only) game.js: `./tools/cstringify.py game.js > game.js.cstring`

 ### Pico Build